 - Grazing management consultant must be approved by IAF to be eligible for reimbursement.

-- Grazing management plans must contain required elements of a plan
+- Grazing management plans must contain required elements of a plan.
+See the Grazing Management Guide (page 26)

 Note: Limit of two plans per eligible farm operation.